-Private financing is available for educational expenses through two outside providers, TFC Credit Finance and Universal Finance Corporation.
-Loans can be taken for up to 48 months, at an average interest rate of 9%.
+Private financing is available for educational expenses through our finance partner, TFC Credit Finance.
+Loans can be taken for up to 48 months, at an average interest rate of 10%.
 A 20% down payment on total loan amount is required, along with a credit check and application fees.
 Loan repayment begins on day 30 of students’ education and continues through the end of the term of the loan.
 Payments can be made via automatic bank draft or credit card.

 Steps to Apply

-5. Please register online at https://solutions.campusivy.com/Apps/Core/Account/StudentRegistration_Step2/48200?StudentInitiated=true to link your FAFSA application to the Kentucky Horseshoeing School Financial Aid system.
+- Please register online at CampusIvy to link your FAFSA application to the Kentucky Horseshoeing School Financial Aid system.
+This is as simple as entering your name, address, and personal contact information.

 Status of Financial Aid Application

 Log into your account CampusIvy to view the status of your financial aid application.
 Your account will only be available after you have registered adn received a financial aid Funding Estimate.